Most Common Home Buyer Questions

 What is the difference between a mortgage pre-approval and prequalification?

 By contrast, a pre-approval is a far more thorough assessment.
-An underwriter will review all of the buyer’s financial and personal documents to determine if they meet their financial requirements.
+An underwriter will review the buyer’s financial and personal documents to determine if they meet their financial requirements.
 Compared to a prequalification letter, a pre-approval letter is a far better indication to a seller of your ability to purchase a property.

 What is PMI Insurance for Mortgages?

-Often a lender offers mortgage life insurance.
+Often, a lender offers mortgage life insurance.
 This type of mortgage insurance ensures that you will entirely pay off your mortgage financing in the event of your death or your spouse’s loss if you are both named on the original mortgage.

 Mortgage life insurance